1.1. Contact organisation

 10.7.
 Quality management - documentation

-1. Denissov, Gleb (2016).
+- Denissov, Gleb (2016).
 Sharp decrease in observed cerebrovascular mortality may be due to certification and coding.
 Scandinavian Journal of Public Health, 44, 335−337.

-2. Innos, Kaire; Paapsi, Keiu; Alas, Indrek; Baum, Peep; Kivi, Martin; Kovtun, Mihhail; Okas, Rauno; Pokker, Helis; Rajevskaja, Olga; Rautio, Aleksandra; Saretok, Mikk; Valk, Elari; Žarkovski, Mihhail; Denissov, Gleb; Lang, Katrin (2022).
+- Innos, Kaire; Paapsi, Keiu; Alas, Indrek; Baum, Peep; Kivi, Martin; Kovtun, Mihhail; Okas, Rauno; Pokker, Helis; Rajevskaja, Olga; Rautio, Aleksandra; Saretok, Mikk; Valk, Elari; Žarkovski, Mihhail; Denissov, Gleb; Lang, Katrin (2022).
 Evidence of overestimating prostate cancer mortality in Estonia: a population-based study.
 Scandinavian Journal of Urology, 56 (5-6), 359−364.
 DOI: 10.1080/21681805.2022.2119274.

 11.1.
 Quality assurance

 Regular training courses to certifiers are provided in the premises of Institute for Heatlh Development, some hospitals and elsewhere as a part of training for data providers.
 All death certificates are reviewed by coders, who use IRIS software as data control tool.
-Coders partisipate to international activities fr mortality coders.
+Coders partisipate to international activities for mortality coders.
 Logical checks on database are regularly applied.

 11.2.
 Quality management - assessment

 Usabilty 91-95% according to " WHO methods and data sources for country‐level causes of death 2000‐2019" WHO, Geneva, 2020: pg 11.
+Please find information at this website (Data-quality).

 12.1.
 Relevance - User Needs